ansible/ansible-documentation/docs/docsite/rst/reference_appendices/faq.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Since release ``7.9p1`` of OpenSSH there is a `bug <https://bugzilla.mindrot.org/show_bug.cgi?id=2966>`_ in the SCP client that can trigger this error on the Ansible controller when using SCP as the file transfer mechanism:
+Since release ``7.9p1`` of OpenSSH there is a `bug <https://bugzilla.mindrot.org/show_bug.cgi?id=2966>`_ in the SCP client that can trigger this error on the Ansible control node when using SCP as the file transfer mechanism:

 .. error::